First Aid

 First Aid Rooms

 A first aid room is a room at a workplace that is used exclusively for the purpose of administering first aid.
 [OHS General Regs., S. 9.1(1)(g)] If there are more than 100 workers regularly employed on any shift at the workplace, and if the work conducted at the workplace is work other than low risk work, a first aid room must be provided.
-[OHS General Regs., S. 9.14]
+[OHS General Regs., S. 9.14(1)(a) and (b)]

-The first aid room must: [OHS General Regs., S. 9.14]
+The first aid room must: [OHS General Regs., S. 9.14(2)]

-• Have adequate lighting, ventilation, and heating;
+• Have adequate lighting, (including emergency lighting), ventilation, and heating;

 • Be kept clean and in a sanitary condition;